7 Best Tours in Cadiz

 Cadiz is one of the oldest cities in Europe and therefore has a rich history with a mixed heritage from the periods of Roman, Moorish and Arab occupants, so discovering the old town is one of the best alternatives to get to know the idiosyncrasy of Cadiz.

-On these Cadiz coastal tours you can visit the Plaza de España, the Casino Gaditano, the Cathedral of Cadiz, which has a mixture of Gothic and Baroque styles, the Roman Theatre, which was built more than 2000 years ago and also the city's Central Market.
+On these tours along the coast of Cadiz you can visit the Plaza de España, the Casino Gaditano, the Cathedral of Cadiz, which has a mixture of Gothic and Baroque styles, the Roman Theatre, which was built more than 2000 years ago and also the Central Market of the city.

 On these tours you will also have access to a cheese and sherry tasting, so you will also get to know another of Cadiz's treasures, which is its gastronomy.
 At the end of the tour you will have time to relax on a terrace and enjoy the sunset.
 If you plan to visit Cádiz in August you will be able to contemplate one of the clearest skies in the city, which also stands out for its magical sunsets.